captn3m0/codechef/_problems/easy/BIGPIZA.md

 ### Input

 First line contains an integer T ( number of test cases, around 1000 ).
-Each of the next T lines contains an integer N ( 2 <= N <= 10000 )
+Each of the next T lines contains an integer N ( 2 &lt;= N &lt;= 10000 )

 ### Output